turbra/sno-lab/README.md

 # sno-lab
 ## [Single Node OpenShift](https://docs.openshift.com/container-platform/4.12///installing/installing_sno/install-sno-preparing-to-install-sno.html) - Home lab

+## This will cover the following:
-### Deploy nfs external provisioner using the [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner)
+- How to deploy nfs external provisioner using the [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner)

-### Create local user and grant cluster admin privileges
+- How to create local user and grant cluster admin privileges

 #### Create new project
 `oc new-project nfs-auto`